AlessiaWang/Chatterbot_Project/Reflection_Chatbot_Development.md

 This problem could affect user's emotional feelings about the chatbot which they interacted with during the experiment.
 They may tend to like a chatbot more if it suddenly tells an interesting joke, and they may tend to dislike a chatbot if it says something that is somehow not logical and even a bit offensive.
 Thus, together with the perceived functionality ('smartness') of the chatbot, emotional feelings may cause that the participants have a higher degree of trust or distrust in the chatbot and its messages.
 This could in turn have confounded the effect of consumer scepticism on purchase intention in my study.

-### 3. My chatbots could not only learn from responses but also the user's inputs
+### 3. My chatbots cannot only learn from responses but also the user's inputs

 This is also a major limitation of my chatbots.
 These chatbots learnt everything that were written in the list data and corpus data used to train them, including the pontential user inputs that are used to be compared with the actual user inputs in terms of similarity.